What Is The CTE Dual Credit Program?

 - Taking a dual credit class is smart thinking!

-- Professional Technical Program students complete courses that help to prepare them for career opportunities beyond high school.
+- Complete courses that help to prepare them for career opportunities beyond high school.

-- Professional Technical Program students learn what they need to know and do to be productive in the world of work.
+- Learn what they need to know and do to be productive in the world of work.

-- Professional Technical Program students save time and tuition dollars by getting a head start on fulfilling college degree or certificate requirements.
+- Save time and tuition dollars by getting a head start on fulfilling college degree or certificate requirements.

 - Professional Technical Program students may be able to bypass entry-level college courses when they enroll in a community college.